 • Require all employees, officers, and interns to have training on harassment prevention and implicit bias.

 Stations annually provide CPB with information and data that gives CPB a snapshot of the public media system’s financial health, operations, and the diversity of its leadership and staff.
-For example:
+Data tables with this information are available at the CPB Other Reports page.

 Public Media Organizations

-CPB supports a public media ecosystem that nurtures diverse storytellers presenting a wide range of perspectives and provides a variety of media platforms for their stories to be told.
+CPB supports a public media ecosystem that nurtures storytellers presenting a wide range of perspectives and provides a variety of media platforms for their stories to be told.
 Through direct grants as well as through the National Multicultural Alliance, CPB funds numerous organizations including:

-Content for Diverse Audiences
+Content for All Americans

 Urban Alternative Public Radio